 This consumerist world of ours is killing the planet – and with only 3.1% of the world’s children living America but owning a staggering 40% of the toys [UCLA]), it’s never been more important to adopt a responsible approach to your toy purchases.

-You could also use YouTube to show your child what happens to the recycling once it disappears from the kerbside.
+You could also use YouTube to show your child what happens to recycle once it disappears from the kerbside.

 3. Grow something together

 Nurturing plants, growing veg or planting a tree and watching it grow can help kids in getting to grips with nature.
-They’ll also be able to appreciate just how hard nature woks throughout the seasons to provide those shiny tomatoes, sunflower seeds or crisp apples.
+They’ll also be able to appreciate just how hard nature works throughout the seasons to provide those shiny tomatoes, sunflower seeds, or crisp apples.